ryancdickson/staging/docs/BR.md

 3. Redirects MUST be to resource URLs accessed via Authorized Ports.

 CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
 To count as corroborating, a Network Perspective MUST observe:
-- the same challenge information (e.g., Random Value or Request Token) as the Primary Domain Validation Determination; and
+- the same challenge information (i.e. Random Value or Request Token) as the Primary Domain Validation Determination; and
 - evidence confirming the CA's authority to issue as determined by the Primary CAA Validation, as specified in Section 3.2.2.8.

 **Note**: